 Introduction to the study of random processes, including Markov chains, Markov random fields, martingales, random walks, Brownian motion, and diffusions.
 Techniques in probability, such as coupling and large deviations.
 Applications chosen from image reconstruction, Bayesian statistics, finance, probabilistic analysis of algorithms, and genetics and evolution.

 Introduction to the core ideas and principles of modern data analysis, bridging statistics and computer science, and providing tools for changing methods and techniques.
 Topics include principle component analysis, independent component analysis, dictionary learning, neural networks, clustering, streaming algorithms (streaming linear algebra techniques), online learning, large scale optimization, simple database manipulation, and implementations of systems on distributed computing infrastructures.
 Students require background in linear algebra, multivariable calculus, and programming.

-STAT 365b / STAT 665b Data Mining and Machine Learning
+STAT 669/ Theory of Data Mining and Machine Learning